System Quality

 System Testing

 The quality of the entire system is typically evaluated in terms of whether it meets its requirements and, more generally, the needs of its users.
-Many qualities, such as usefulness, usability, safety, and all qualities discussed in the responsible ML engineering chapters, must be evaluated at the system level, since they fundamentally rely on how the system interacts within the real world.
+Many qualities, such as usefulness, usability, safety, and all qualities discussed in part VI, “Responsible ML Engineering,” since they fundamentally rely on how the system interacts within the real world.

 Ideally, system tests are guided by system requirements as described by the V-model.
 When requirements are provided as use cases or user stories (two forms of requirements documentation describing interactions with the system), testers usually follow the interaction sequences outlined in them for their tests, checking both for successful interactions and correct handling of anticipated problems.
 Coverage can be evaluated in terms of how well the requirements have been evaluated with (manual) tests.